datalad/datalad/CONTRIBUTING.md

 ## Workflow

-- upon release of `MAJOR.MINOR.0`, `maint` branch need to be fast-forwarded to that release
+- upon release of `MAJOR.MINOR.0`, `maint` branch needs to be fast-forwarded to that release
-- bug fixes to functionality released within the `maint` branch, should be submitted against `maint ` branch
+- bug fixes to functionality released within the `maint` branch should be submitted against `maint` branch
 - cherry-picking fixes from `master` into `maint` is allowed where needed
 - `master` branch accepts PRs with new functionality
 - `master` branch merges `maint` as frequently as needed